cubei/FlappyCow/README.md

 ## Permissions
 * INTERNET, for ads
-* ACCESS_NETWORK_STATE, for avoiding sending ad requests if there's not internet connection
+* ACCESS_NETWORK_STATE, for avoiding sending ad requests if there's no internet connection

 ## License
 * [MIT](http://opensource.org/licenses/MIT), see [LICENSE file](/LICENSE)
 * Nyan Cat was drawn by Christopher Torres and もももも remixed the music by daniwell

 ## Version
-* 1.99
+* 3.0

 ## Contact
 #### quchen